 The purpose of this section is to provide you with the details of those general regulations and distribution requirements.
-For students trying to construct a schedule on their own, it is probably the most important section of this guide.
-It is particularly important that you read the section on how to fulfill distribution requirements, because that is the area in which most scheduling errors occur.
-There is also a checklist of common problems that contains a capsule summary of the most common ways in which students run into difficulties in completing their degree requirements.
+It is particularly important that you read the section on how to fulfill requirements in the liberal arts curriculum, because that is the area in which most scheduling errors occur.
+There is also a checklist of common problems that contains a capsule summary of those most common ways in which students run into difficulties in completing their degree requirements.

 - Requirements for the B.A. & B.S.
 Degree

 - Auditing your progress toward a degree

 - A Checklist of Common Problems to Avoid